jmrec/jmrec/README.md

 ## Feel free to navigate my profile, you'll find my personal and school projects ✨

 # 😄 About Me
-- I have a variety of interests, mainly programming and math, and is ultimately about understanding general phenomena.
+- I have a variety of interests which are ultimately about understanding general phenomena.
 - Most of my skills are self-taught.
+- My fascination with systems compelled me to pursue fields like programming, math, chess, and robotics, among others.

 # 🤓 Interests
 ### Programming